danwerner21/we816-mark2/README.md

 # WE816-MARK2
-The WE816 is a 16-bit 65816 based system with 512K of System RAM, 96K of System ROM, 32K of video RAM, a Raspberry PI Pico based graphics processor and an AY-3-8910 Sound chip.
+The WE816-MARK2 is the second iteration of a 16-bit 65816 based system with 512K of System RAM, 96K of System ROM, a Raspberry PI Pico based graphics processor and an AY-3-8910 Sound chip.
 The system runs a custom version of BASIC and supports commodore compatible IEC disk drives.

 EhBASIC by Lee Davison was ported to the 65816 CPU on the WE816 computer.
 It is designed to allow a full 64K bank for BASIC code and variables with the BASIC interpreter running in a totally different bank.
 Full documentation on the basic intrepreter can be found in the support folder

 ![System](Support/images/case13.jpg)
 ![System](Support/images/boardset2.jpg)

-** WORK IN PROGRESS, NOT READY FOR BUILD

 ---